elmtree-askmo/cloudcannon-app/content/learn/education-studies/who-were-the-key-figures-of-impressionism-and-what-were-the-main-characteristics-of-this-movement.md

 url: /learn/education-studies/questions/who-were-the-key-figures-of-impressionism-and-what-were-the-main-characteristics-of-this-movement
 score: -1.0
 related_article1:
-    id: 159762
+    id: 159786
+    title: >-
-    title: What were the significant changes in the curriculum and focus of art academies, and how did these changes impact artistic development?
+        What were the origins and establishment of the Paris Salon, and how did the monarchy influence its development?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-were-the-significant-changes-in-the-curriculum-and-focus-of-art-academies-and-how-did-these-changes-impact-artistic-development
+    url: /learn/education-studies/questions/what-were-the-origins-and-establishment-of-the-paris-salon-and-how-did-the-monarchy-influence-its-development
 related_article2:
-    id: 159764
+    id: 159789
-    title: How did gender studies and colonialism influence the representation of gender and race in art?
+    title: >-
+        Define avant-garde movements and discuss their key figures and works, as well as their impact on the art world.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-gender-studies-and-colonialism-influence-the-representation-of-gender-and-race-in-art
+    url: /learn/education-studies/questions/define-avantgarde-movements-and-discuss-their-key-figures-and-works-as-well-as-their-impact-on-the-art-world
 related_article3:
-    id: 159761
+    id: 159769
-    title: How did art institutions and the history of art academies contribute to the professionalization of artists and influence art education?
+    title: >-
+        Identify key movements and figures in 19th-century art history and their influence on contemporary art.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-art-institutions-and-the-history-of-art-academies-contribute-to-the-professionalization-of-artists-and-influence-art-education
+    url: /learn/education-studies/questions/identify-key-movements-and-figures-in-19thcentury-art-history-and-their-influence-on-contemporary-art
 related_article4:
-    id: 159769
+    id: 159768
-    title: Identify key movements and figures in 19th-century art history and their influence on contemporary art.
+    title: >-
+        Discuss the role of artists in society and how social movements influenced art during the evolution of artistic professionalism.
     subject: Education Studies
-    url: /learn/education-studies/questions/identify-key-movements-and-figures-in-19thcentury-art-history-and-their-influence-on-contemporary-art
+    url: /learn/education-studies/questions/discuss-the-role-of-artists-in-society-and-how-social-movements-influenced-art-during-the-evolution-of-artistic-professionalism
 related_article5:
-    id: 159764
+    id: 159792
-    title: How did gender studies and colonialism influence the representation of gender and race in art?
+    title: >-
+        What is Orientalism in art, and how did it influence Western art?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-gender-studies-and-colonialism-influence-the-representation-of-gender-and-race-in-art
+    url: /learn/education-studies/questions/what-is-orientalism-in-art-and-how-did-it-influence-western-art
 ---

 &nbsp;